Ericsson/dataplanebook/_sources/intro.rst.txt

 makes it easy to use a different language for data plane control.

-In case data plane control is a separate process, there will be an internal interface between the data plane control process.
-This internal interface must be terminated in the fast path process, like using :ref:`control threads <Control Threads>`.
+In case data plane control is a separate process, there will be an internal interface between the data plane control and the fast path processes.
+This interface must be terminated in the fast path process (e.g., by a :ref:`control thread <Control Threads>`).

-In some applications it may be feasible to run data plane control processing on the :term:`lcore` worker threads.
+For some applications it may be feasible to run data plane control processing on the :term:`lcore` worker threads.
 A shared memory interface, making inter-process communication relatively inexpensive, to the outside world may facilitate such a design.
 Care must be taken